-The greater number of corporations operating in Viet-Nam are of the S.A.R.L. type, but most of the large Vietnamese and foreign corporations are S.A.
-In 1959, there were approximately 588 S.A.R.L. corporations, practically all of which were owned by Vietnamese; while there were 182 S.A. corporations with headquarters in Viet-Nam and 205 S.A. corporations with foreign headquarters.
+The greater number of corporations operating in Viet Nam are of the S.A.R.L. type, but most of the large Vietnamese and foreign corporations are S.A.
+In 1959, there were approximately 588 S.A.R.L. corporations, practically all of which were owned by Vietnamese, while there were 182 S.A. corporations with headquarters in Viet Nam and 205 S.A. corporations with foreign headquarters.

 Banking corporations afford a particular illustration of the application of the varying tax rates.
-There are 12 banking firms operating in Viet-Nam, all of which are S.A.
-Three of the banks are headquartered in Viet-Nam, and so pay a tax of 24 per cent on dividends and 18 per cent on interest payments, while 9 banks have headquarters in foreign countries and thus pay a tax of 30 per cent on both dividends and interest paid after appropriate allocation.
+There are 12 banking corporations operating in Viet Nam, all of which are S.A.
+Three of the banks are headquartered in Viet Nam, and so pay a tax of 24 per cent on dividends and 18 per cent on interest payments, while 9 banks have headquarters in foreign countries and thus pay a tax of 30 per cent on both dividends and interest paid after appropriate allocation.

 The administration of the tax on dividends and interest bears little similarity to the enforcement of the other taxes on income.
-First, assessment and collection of the tax is undertaken by the same agency, and, in fact, the processes constitute the same operation in the sense that what is assessed is also collected.
+First, assessment and collection of the tax is undertaken by the same agency, and, in fact, constitute the same operation in the sense that what is assessed is also collected.
 Secondly, there is prepayment of the tax.
 Each year, a company must pay four-fifths of the tax which was paid during the previous year.
 These taxes are paid in quarterly installments, and the payments constitute prepayment because they are actually made before the dividends are declared.
-Thirdly, the taxes are paid voluntarily (or "withheld" if the tax is viewed as a liability of the receivers of dividends and interest), although it is the obligation of the Directorate to determine that all firms are forwarding tax payments.
-The fact that corporations in Viet-Nam need no legal authorization in order to incorporate (with the exception of insurance companies) makes it necessary to add to the roll of new taxpayers by reading newspapers, obtaining information from other tax departments, etc. Finally, the tax is computed on the gross amount of dividends and interest paid without permitting any deductions.
+Thirdly, the taxes are paid voluntarily, although it is the obligation of the Directorate to determine that all taxpayers are forwarding tax payments.
+The fact that corporations in Viet Nam need no legal authorization in order to incorporate (with the exception of insurance companies) makes it necessary to add to the roll of new taxpayers by reading newspapers, obtaining information from other tax departments, etc. Finally, the tax is computed on the gross amount of dividends and interest paid without permitting any deductions.

-Companies owned by the French have gone through three stages of tax treatment within recent years: (1) Before 1955, French companies headquartered in France and with operations in Viet-Nam could pay their taxes in France, and the French Government in turn reimbursed the French Government in Viet-Nam.
-(2) In 1955, French companies were required to pay their taxes in Viet-Nam, but were given the benefit of the lower rate on companies headquartered in Viet-Nam even though their headquarters were in France.
+Companies owned by the French have gone through three stages of tax treatment within recent years: (1) Before 1955, French companies headquartered in France and with operations in Viet Nam could pay their taxes in France, and the French Government in turn reimbursed the French Government in Viet Nam.
+(2) In 1955, French companies were required to pay their taxes in Viet Nam, but were given the benefit of the lower rate on companies headquartered in Viet Nam even though their headquarters were in France.
 (3) Since January 7, 1959, French companies have been considered as foreign companies if headquartered in France, and thus are subject to the higher tax rate applicable to foreign companies.

-The tax on dividends and interest was initiated in 1908 and is now applied under the provisions of a code adopted in November, 1929, entitled "Code des Valeurs Mobiliers."
+The tax on dividends and interest is applied under the provisions of a code adopted in November, 1929, entitled "Code des Valeurs Mobiliers."
 This code has not been revised since its adoption.

-PART II.
-ANALYSIS1.
+PART II - ANALYSIS1.
 Assessments and CollectionsAssessments